multycloud/multy-docs/docs/overrides.md

 }
 ```

 In this resource above, we are creating a `multy_virtual_machine` and we want to customise the size of the instance.
 Instead of following the standard Multy VM sizes, we want to use a very specific instance size.
 This can be done through the `aws` passthrough parameter that will override the default value of `vm.size`.
-If we were instead deploy to Azure, the `aws` parameter would be ignored and the VM size `large` would be used instead.
+If we were instead to deploy to Azure, the `aws` parameter would be ignored and the VM size `large` would be used instead.

-You can find the supported passthrough parameters in each respective resources documentation.
+You can find the supported passthrough parameters in each respective resource documentation.

 :::note
-While you can make changes to resources directly through the console, this is not advised Multy will likely override these changes in a future deployment.
+While you can make changes to resources directly through the console, this is not advised as Multy will likely override these changes in a future deployment.
 Where possible, changes should be done through Multy.
 :::

 ### Additional Terraform Configuration